unrevealedtech/unrevealed-vscode/README.md

 1. Login to Unrevealed

-Open the command palette (`cmd + shift + p`), search for `Unrevealed` and select `Unrevealed: Login`
+Open the command palette (`cmd + shift + p`), search for `Unrevealed` and select `Unrevealed: Login`.

 2. Configure your workspace

 This extension relies on `unrevealed.config.json` to load your features.
-You can use the [Unrevealed CLI](https://www.npmjs.com/package/unrev) to generate it for the first time
+You can use the [Unrevealed CLI](https://www.npmjs.com/package/unrev) to generate it for the first time.

 ```bash
 npx unrev init